 With an explicit reference to your age or to the fact that you will retire in a few years, you certainly have reason to complain.
 For example, if all colleagues are given the opportunity to follow a training or course and can indicate how they want to grow in the company, except for those who are “already” 55.
 Start a conversation with your manager, in which you point out that the employer can enjoy it for another twelve years if you do that training and use that knowledge.

-Age discrimination at contract extension
+Age discrimination at a contract extension

-The moment an employment contract expires, is sometimes used “to rejuvenate”.
+The moment an employment contract expires is sometimes used “to rejuvenate”.
 “I didn’t get a permanent contract because I was too old.
 They were afraid that I would get sick.
 But I had never been ill in those two years, “said one of the victims.

 If you are about to lose your job, hopefully most people will take action.
 It is useful to be a member of a union and also make sure you have legal expenses insurance, if available in your country.